-Applications to Beacon Partnership’s Chartered Teacher Programme will be assessed against the Professional Principles set out by the Chartered College of Teaching below.
+Applications to Beacon Partnership’s Chartered Teacher Programme are assessed against the Professional Principles set out by the Chartered College of Teaching below.

 A Chartered Teacher: